ichenhe/WearTools/README.md

 # Feature

 - Compatible multisystem.
-(Andorid Wear/AW China/Ticwear)
+(WearOS/WOS China/Ticwear)
 - Global static functions are provided to facilitate sending.
 - Callbacks are in the same thread as the call.
 - Support Request/Response model.